Shipping investor European Maritime Finance (EMF) has announced that its funds have received Article 9 classification.

 The funds’ strategy centres around green ammonia, produced via Power-to-X technology, which emits no CO2.

-EMF has invested in three very large ammonia carriers (VLACs), each capable of transporting up to 88,000 cbm of green ammonia.
+EMF has invested in three very large ammonia carriers, each capable of transporting up to 88,000 cbm of green ammonia.

-The vessels are being built by HD Hyundai Heavy Industries in collaboration with Atlas Maritime.
+The three ships are being built by HD Hyundai Heavy Industries in collaboration with Atlas Maritime.

-The three carriers, which will be named EMF Viking I, EMF Viking II and EMF Viking III, will be delivered by December 2027.
+The trio will be named EMF Viking I, EMF Viking II and EMF Viking III and will be delivered by December 2027.

 The vessels are EU taxonomy-eligible, and the fund’s investments are designed to meet the highest standards of sustainability and innovation.